-Key managerial personnel compensation
+Key managerial personnel compensation (₹ in Lakhs)

-PARTICULARS FOR THE YEAR ENDED MARCH 31, 2023
+PARTICULARS FOR THE YEAR ENDED MARCH 31, 2023 FOR THE YEAR ENDED MARCH 31, 2022

 Short-term employee benefits 258.77 278.33

 Post-employment benefits - -

 Other long-term benefits - -

 Other - -

 Total 258.77 278.33

-^{} Includes Performance Linked Variable Pay (PLVP) for the said financial year & deferred instalment of PLVP pertaining to the earlier financial years.
+Includes Performance Linked Variable Pay (PLVP) for the said financial year & deferred instalment of PLVP pertaining to the earlier financial years.

 Performance Linked Variable Pay (PLVP), if any, to be paid for the financial year is paid based on the Individual's performance and the Company's performance and as per the Board approved PLVP policy.